projectcalico/calico/calico/DOC_STYLE_GUIDE.md

 **Tip**: In technical documentation, the word "ensure" is usually the right choice.

-The word "insure" shuld only be used in relation to actual insurers and insurance policies.
+The word "insure" should only be used in relation to actual insurers and insurance policies.

 ### data